saroj379/Text_Editor_Desk_App/README.md

 ## Features

-- Compressed files to reduce memory
-- Decompress as well to get the Original file
+- All kinds of Operations (cut, copy, paste, open file, save file, exit).
+- Different themes are available like dark, light, moonLight.
+- We can change the font size according to our requirements.
-- Fullscreen mode
+- Fullscreen mode.
-- Cross-platform
+- Cross-platform.

 ## Set-up for TextEditor